crispycat98/Prodigy_Infotech_Internship/README.md

 # Prodigy InfoTech — Cybersecurity Internship Tasks

 This repo has all the work I did during my cybersecurity internship at Prodigy InfoTech.
 Each task is in its own folder with a standalone Python script.
-The focus across all five was practical security concepts — encryption, password analysis, input capture, and network traffic inspection.
+The focus across all five was practical security concepts such as encryption, password analysis, input capture, and network traffic inspection.

 ---